Visualizing geometric product relationships in plane geometry

 Coordinates

-Since I can be written as a product of unit vectors, we expect that multiplying vectors in the plane by I will rotate them.
-Let’s consider what happens when we multiply the coordinate vectors on the right by I:
+can be written as a product of unit vectors, we expect that multiplying vectors in the plane by will rotate them.
+Let’s consider what happens when we multiply the coordinate vectors on the right by I:so right multiplication by

 With this, we finally have enough preparation to understand the relationship between the parallelogram representations of the dot product and wedge product.